Dostana (2008 film)

-Dostana is a 2008 Indian Hindi-language romantic comedy film written and directed by Tarun Mansukhani, and produced by Hiroo Yash Johar and Karan Johar under the Dharma Productions banner.
-The film stars Abhishek Bachchan, John Abraham and Priyanka Chopra and follows two men in Miami who pretend to be gay in order to share an apartment with a woman—only to both fall in love with her.
-It marked the second collaboration between Bachchan and Abraham after Dhoom (2004).
+Dostana is a 2008 Indian Hindi-language romantic comedy film written and directed by Tarun Mansukhani and produced by Hiroo Yash Johar and Karan Johar under Dharma Productions.
+The film stars Abhishek Bachchan, John Abraham, Priyanka Chopra and Bobby Deol, reuniting Bachchan and Abraham after Dhoom (2004).
+Set in Miami, it follows two men who pretend to be gay to share an apartment with a girl; eventually, both fall in love with her.